digital-asset/daml/ledger/sandbox-classic/README.md

 ```
   -p, --port <value>       Sandbox service port.
 Defaults to 6865.
   -a, --address <value>    Sandbox service host.
 Defaults to binding on all addresses.
-  --dalf                   Parse provided archives as DAML-LF Archives instead of DARs.
+  --dalf                   Parse provided archives as Daml-LF Archives instead of DARs.
   --static-time            Use static time, configured with TimeService through gRPC.
   -w, --wall-clock-time    Use wall clock time (UTC).
 When not provided, static time is used.
   -o, --sim-time-offset <value>